rancher/opni/enhancements/aiops/20230120-Match-prometheus-metrics-to-known-anomaly-chart-patterns.md

 # Title:
-Anomaly Pattern Matcher of Metric Data
+Match prometheus metrics to known anomaly chart patterns

 ## Summary:
+This enhancement proposal offers a new feature to match prometheus metrics to a set of known pre-defined anomaly chart patterns.
+This feature will make operators' life easier in the process of outage diagnosis.

+## Use case:
-Monitoring metrics in a multi-cluster setup is challenging.
+* Monitoring metrics in a multi-cluster setup is challenging.
 Operators could be responsible for hundreds of clusters and each cluster has tons of different metrics.
 When an outage occurs, it's difficult to identify root-cause metrics to assist outage diagnosis.
-This enhancement proposal aims to make such investigation easier by proposes an approach to categorize metrics into a few pre-defined patterns, such that during an outage diagnosis, operators can prioritize investigation of metrics with those patterns.

-## Use case:
-* Reactive - Only triggered for outage diagnosis.
-Run this method during the diagnosis to discover anomalous metric patterns.
+Users need tools to help them reduce the scope and identify anomaly metrics faster.

 ## Benefits:
+* makes operators' life easier in the process of outage diagnosis.
-a. improved user experience.
+* improve user experience.
 Metric data will get condensed and categorized into insights that are much easier to digest.
-b. reduce mean time to resolve outages.
+* reduce mean time to resolve outages.
 This method will shorten the time operators taken to find out root cause.
-c. reduce economic loss.
+* reduce economic loss.

 ## Impact:
 * No direct impact to existing system in terms of performance.
 However, if this new feature is deployed in a `proactively` in the future, then it might require some resources as it would have to continuously compute for all metrics.